-This post is about how to install Debian GNU Linux from your hard disk, with the help of your Ubuntu GNU Linux operating system and without using CDrom, floppy, or any other removeable media.
+This post is about how to install Debian GNU Linux from your hard disk, with the help of your Ubuntu GNU Linux operating system and without using CDrom, floppy, or any other removable media.

-Place these three files in /boot/newinstall directory.
-Now open Grub menu.lst located at /boot/grub/menu.lst with your favorite text editor.
+Now If you have Grub1 installed on your other operating system then open Grub menu.lst located at /boot/grub/menu.lst with your favorite text editor.

 Scroll down until you see something like this: